nrfconnect/sdk-nrf/samples/cellular/modem_trace_flash/README.rst

 #. |connect_kit|
 #. |connect_terminal|
 #.
-Open the `Trace Collector`_ desktop application and connect it the DK.
+Open the `Cellular Monitor`_ desktop application and connect the DK.
 #.
-When the console output  ``Flushed modem traces to flash`` is received, press Button 1 on the development kit.
+Select :guilabel:`Autoselect` from the **Modem trace database** drop-down menu, or a modem firmware version that is programmed on the DK.
 #.
+Select :guilabel:`Reset device on start`.
+#.
+Deselect :guilabel:`Refresh dashboard on start`.
+#.
+Make sure that either :guilabel:`Open in Wireshark` or :guilabel:`Save trace file to disk` is selected.
+#.
+Click :guilabel:`Open Serial Terminal` and keep the terminal window open (optional).
+#.
+Click :guilabel:`Start` to begin the modem trace.
+   The button changes to :guilabel:`Stop` and is greyed out.
+#.
+When the console output  ``Flushed modem traces to flash`` is received in Serial Terminal, press **Button 1** on the development kit.
+   If you are not using a serial terminal, you can approximately wait for one minute after clicking the :guilabel:`Start` button, and then press **Button 1**.
-Observe modem traces received on the Trace Collector desktop application.
+#.
+Observe modem traces received on the Cellular Monitor desktop application.

 .. note::
    Since the external flash is erased at startup, there will be a few seconds of delay before the first console output is received from the sample.